hillal20/react-advanced-typescript/READMENode.md

 ## 12 \*\* derived state in react

-1- let say we have 2 inputs one has an add button next to it to add tasks, 2- and one it made for searching (filtering the tasks).
+1- let say we have 2 inputs one has an add button next to it, to add tasks, 2- and one it made for searching (filtering the tasks).

 3- the naive approach is that the user types something in the search input, and the onChangeHandler will take the tasks form the state and filter them and react will the show them on the screen.